sysedwinistrator/terraform-provider-gitlab/docs/development/CreatingANewResource.md

+---
+page_title: "Creating a New Resource Using the Terraform Plugin Framework"
+---

 # Creating a New Resource Using the Terraform Plugin Framework

 This tutorial is meant to help new contributors out when creating new resource.
 It will walk through a